tobeyblaze/home/index.md

 You don’t have to mask or over-explain yourself; I coach with nuance, flexibility, and respect for your lived experience.

 ### [Book a free 30-min Consultation](https://zcal.co/tobey)

+# Who is Tobey Aumann?
+If you made it this far, hello!
+I'm a professional abstract artist, international speaker, and leadership coach based in Boston.

+I believe Agility is not just for code.
+The world keeps changing, and not always for the better.
+Your people need you to show up for them, even when the ground keeps shifting beneath you.

+I help _smart, self-aware professionals_ navigating transitions, crises, and re-skilling — without judgment.
+You don’t have to mask or over-explain yourself; I coach with nuance, flexibility, and respect for your lived experience.

+We won’t just talk about your challenges, we will build the solutions side by side.

 ### Socials